run-at-scale/vscode-terraform-doc-snippets/README.md

 ## Features

-* All providers listed in the terraform-providers project are covered.
 * All resources and data source snippets gathered from documentation.
 As docs improve, so do the snippets.
-* Ability to override or add additional snippets through configuration.
 * All snippets are delivered as a precompiled bundle - your editor stays speedy.
 * Resource and data source name collisions avoided by including `data` or `resource` in each snippet prefix.

+## Features (to come)

+* All providers listed in the terraform-providers project are covered.
+* Ability to override or add additional snippets through configuration.

 ## Known Issues